Derkades/WebApp/docs/music-files.md

     └── A Warrior's Call.mp3
 ```

-Don't worry about removing strings like "(Official Audio)" from song titles, these are automatically removed.
-If possible, do add metadata to each file, like artist, album artist, album title, song title.
+If possible, add metadata to each file, like artist, album artist, album title, song title.
 This can be done using the metadata editor in the music player itself.

-The first startup wil be slow, since all files need to be scanned.
-Later, unmodified files can be skipped (based on the file modification time).
+While the music player has built-in file management capabilities, manually modifying the file system is fully supported.
+You do however need to  restart the server or manually invoke the scanner: `raphson_mp scan`.